iszczesniak/cpp/generic/index.md

 # Quiz

-* Does the generic programming in C++ suffers from performance loss?
+* Does the generic programming in C++ suffer the performance loss?

 * What's the difference between the static and dynamic polymorphism?